EDI Terminology: Basic Terms For Usage

-In order to understand the process of EDI communication more thoroughly we refer to below listed terms that describe particular elements of EDI transaction.
+In order to understand the process of EDI communication more thoroughly we refer to the below listed terms that describe particular elements of EDI transaction.

 Segment: Segments are what make up an EDI document.
 Segments consist of data elements that are logically related.
 The following is an example of the first segment of the purchase order: